 Turns out one of phobias N-Zilla has is spiders in the bathroom and on this particular day he screamed "THOSE FREAK'N SPIDERS".

-Use your imagination here-he used the /P/ and /F/ word and the other /F/ word. /H/ Shut-up Ho.
+Use your imagination-he used the /P/ and /F/ word and the other /F/ word. /H/ Shut-up Ho.
 Some Other words but I can't remember and in perfect 30-on timing my window would not roll up.

 I've had my limit.
-There's a lot of things I can take.
+I can take a lot of things.
 I can push it way deep down inside then complain about over coffee the next day but I had been pushed to my limit.

-I told Rumple to roll up his window and not to talk like that infront of kids and When he called me a Ho and my husband the /P/ word I said thank you and so on and so on.
+I told Rumple to roll up his window and not to talk like that in front of kids.
+When he called me a Ho and my husband the /P/ word I said thank you and so on and so on.
 Then he said the /F/ word!
-To which I very loudly replied, NO FUCK YOU!
+To which I very loudly replied, NO-FUCK-YOU!
 Poof it was all over.
 The light changed Rumble drove off.

-Silence untill N-Zilla left me with these pearls of wisdom,
+Silence until N-Zilla left me with these pearls of wisdom,

-Later that night laying in bed reliving the incident I realized I said Fuck infront of the kids.
-Qui-chi.
+Later that night laying in bed reliving the incident I realized I said Fuck in front of the kids.